 Deanna’s collection of vintage outdoor Christmas decorations has been years in the making.
 These blow mold snowmen are original and took her some time to find.
 She shopped around at antique malls and estate sales until she found the perfect pair.
 Aren’t they great?
 Feels like something straight out of the movie A Christmas Story.
 Just don’t put your eye out, m’kay?

 If your thrift store, antique mall, and estate sale efforts aren’t yielding any results, you can find reproductions of these guys online.

-If only original vintage will do for you, try looking on Etsy or Ebay.
+If only original vintage will do for you, try looking on Etsy or eBay.

-The porch of this historic home is made even more welcoming with vintage style rope lights
+The porch of this historic home is made even more welcoming with vintage style rope lights and many other festive details.

-and many festive details.
 It makes you want to sit in one of those chairs and have some hot cocoa, doesn’t it?

-Guests feel welcome at the front door with Santa giving them a Merry Christmas greeting
+Guests feel welcome at the front door with Santa giving them a Merry Christmas greeting.

-and antique sled with ice skates (also another antique shop find.)
+Check out her antique sled with ice skates (also another antique shop find.)

 Don’t forget about the fence in the side yard!

-Accumulating authentic, vintage outdoor Christmas decorations requires time and scouting so don’t hesitate to mix in reproduction decorations or new Christmas decorations that put off that old-time vibe.
+Accumulating authentic, vintage outdoor Christmas decorations requires time and scouting so don’t hesitate to mix in reproduction decorations or new Christmas decorations that give off that old-time vibe.
 This Christmas tree farm metal sign incorporated into the wreath is a perfect example.